Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Introduction

-\emph{Hidden Markov models} (HMMs) have a long history, see \citep{cappe2005,westhead2017hidden,zucchini2017hidden} for recent monographs, and are nowadays well established tools to model signals that stem from an underlying, not directly observable Markov chain.
+\emph{Hidden Markov models} (HMMs) were introduced in the late 1960s \citep{baum1966,baum1970} and have since been widely adopted, see \citep{cappe2005,westhead2017hidden,zucchini2017hidden} for recent monographs.
+HMMs can be used to model signals that stem from an underlying, not directly observable, Markov chain and are nowadays well established tools in a variety of disciplines including information science \citep{gales2008}, biology \citep{krogh2001, chen2016} and medicine \citep{manogaran2018}.
+In particular, HMMs serve as a standard modeling tool in physiology for the analysis of ion channel recordings, see e.g. \citep{ball1992,becker1994,sakmann1995b,gunst2001,venkataramanan2002,khan2005}.

 Whereas classical theory is mainly concerned with univariate scenarios, more recently, much progress has been made in the case where the Markov chain is multivariate and exhibits dependencies between its components.
-Such models have been proven useful when analyzing smartphone sensor data of many sources \citep{vanderkamp2017}, disease interaction in medical research \citep{sherlock2013}, or for classification tasks in computer vision \citep{brand1997} to mention a few applications.
+Such models usually rely on the assumption that one has access to observations of all single components and have been proven useful when analyzing smartphone sensor data of many sources \citep{vanderkamp2017}, disease interaction in medical research \citep{sherlock2013}, or for classification tasks in computer vision \citep{brand1997} to mention a few applications.
 An asymptotic analysis of multivariate HMMs can be found, e.g., in \citep{bielecki2013} and computational aspects are discussed in \citep{touloupou2020}.

-However, only little methodology is available for the case when the signal can not be marginally observed but only a superimposed version is available.
+However, only little methodology is available for the case when the signal cannot be marginally observed but only a superimposed version is available.
 This appears somewhat surprising, as the modeling, recovery and analysis of superimposed Markovian signals is in high demand for various applications, e.g., ion channel investigations \citep{chung2007}, super-resolution microscopy \citep{staudt2020}, or magnetotelluric data assessment \citep{neukirch2019}.
-We refer to Section \ref{sec:related} for a more comprehensive account.
 Besides the masking effect from superposition, such analysis is hindered by ``crosstalk'' between these signals, i.e., by its statistical dependency.
-Moreover, in many applications the understanding of this ``crosstalk'' is actually one of the primary aims of the data analysis.
-Therefore, in this paper we develop and characterize a novel Markov chain model allowing crosstalk between single two-state signals as well as employing it in a HMM and provide statistical methodology for its analysis.
-While our methodology is applicable in any situation where superpositions of general two-state Markov-systems are observed we focus for illustrative purposes on a challenging ion channel application and show the advantages of our approach in that scenario.
+Nevertheless, in many applications the understanding of this ``crosstalk'' is actually the primary aim of the data analysis.